-

 Am I a Forexpert?

-I did make money on day one, mainly thanks to putting on a GBPUSD trade that covered most of the losses from some of the other trades.
-When I used their trading ignals five years ago, I also made money.
-Day two wasn’t so good, on my way to an investor show, I gave back a few pennies but still ended up on top.
+I did make money on day one, mainly thanks to putting on a GBP-USD trade that covered most of the losses from some of the other trades.
+When I used the trading signals 5 years ago, I also made money.
+Day 2 wasn’t so good.
+On my way to an investor show, I gave back a few pennies but still ended up on top.
 But I have to admit my traders were calculated guesses rather than heavily researched positions.
-I don’t like holding positions overnight, as day trading reduces not only your margin requirements but also increases the amount of sleep you get because you don’t wake up with cold sweats in the middle of the night worrying about Asian interest rates.

 Overall would I recommend forex.com?
-Well, yes, if you are going to trade Forex and don’t know where to start, it’s a massive brand with global reach and owned by a listed brokerage with an institutional pedigree.
-As far as box-ticking is concerned, they tick the lot.
-Or should I say pip the lots…
+Yes, if you are going to trade forex and don’t know where to start, as it’s a massive brand with global reach and owned by a listed brokerage with an institutional pedigree.
+As far as box-ticking is concerned, it ticks the lot.
+Or should I say pips the lot…

 Pros